• Current students

 Data security

-We have put in place appropriate physical, organisational and technical security measures to protect your personal data from accidental loss, unauthorised access, use, alteration or disclosure.
-We have implemented strict internal guidelines to ensure that your privacy is safeguarded at every level of our organisation.
-We limit access to your personal data to only those employees and processors who have a legitimate business need to access such data.
+Appropriate physical, organisational and technical security measures are in place to protect the applicants / student’s personal data from accidental loss, unauthorised access, use, alteration or disclosure.
+Strict internal guidelines are in place to ensure that privacy is safeguarded at every level in the Institute.
+We limit access to personal data to only those employees and processors who have a legitimate business need to access such data.
 We will continue to revise our policies and implement additional security features as new technologies become available.

 Your rights in relation to your personal data

-• The right of access enables you to receive a copy of your personal data.
+1. The right of access enables data subjects to receive a copy of their personal data.
 Students have a right to make a Data Access Request by emailing the Privacy Manager at Privacy@charteredaccountants.ie with details of the request.
-A form is available to download on the student portal
+A form is available to download on the student portal and should be submitted with a copy of current ID.

-• The right to rectification enables you to ask us to correct any inaccurate or incomplete personal data we hold about you.
+2. The right to rectification enables the data subject to ask us to correct any inaccurate or incomplete personal data we hold about the person.

-• The right to erasure enables you to ask us to delete your personal data in certain circumstances.
+3. The right to erasure enables the data subject to ask us to delete their personal data in certain circumstances.

-• The right to restrict processing enables you to ask us to halt the processing of your personal data in certain circumstances.
+4. The right to restrict processing enables the data subject to ask us to halt the processing of their personal data in certain circumstances.

-• The right to object enables you to object to us processing your personal data on the basis of our legitimate interests (or those of a third party).
-Please contact us at transcripts@charteredaccountants.ie if you want to object to any processing carried out on the basis of legitimate interests including to the use of automation in processing your transcript.
+5. The right to object enables the data subject to object to us processing your personal data on the basis of our legitimate interests (or those of a third party).
+Please contact us at privacy@charteredaccountants.ie if you want to object to any processing carried out on the basis of legitimate interests including to the use of automation in processing the applicants/student’s transcript.

-• The right to data portability enables you to request us to transmit personal data that you have provided to us, to a third party without hindrance, or to give you a copy of it so that you can transmit it to a third party, where technically feasible.
+6. The right to data portability enables the data subject to request us to transmit personal data that they have provided to us, to a third party without hindrance, or to give the data subject a copy of it so that they can transmit it to a third party, where technically feasible.

-In any case where the Institute is relying on your consent to process your personal data (which is not currently the case), you have the right to change your mind and withdraw consent at any time.
+In any case where the Institute is relying on the data subjects consent to process their personal data (which is not currently the case), the data subjects have the right to change their mind and withdraw consent at any time.
 Such withdrawal does not affect the lawfulness of processing based on consent before its withdrawal.

 Email: info@dataprotection.ie